mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 To estimate the causal effect, the minimum information required is as follows:

+a.
 SNPs to exposure effect (exposure can be gene-expression)

+b.
 SNPs to outcome effect (outcome can be a diseae like Coronary Artery disease)

+c.
 Lastly, optional is LD-matrix of the SNPs (in the SNPs-exposure/outcome data).
 This is optional because, run MVMR.py has in-built functionality to run the analysis without the user providing this LD-matrix.
 This is not optional, in the case you want to use MVMR withoutLD.py as this function allows the user to specify their own LD-matrix for their own toy data.

-There are the main steps that need to be performed to run the causa analysis, depending on your input data:

-      If you already have the data in the format containing the SNPs to exposure effects and SNPs to outcome effects.
+Case 1: If you already have the data in the format containing the SNPs to exposure effects and SNPs to outcome effects.

-                      SNPs,gene1,gene2,outcome
-                      rs11191416,0.5,0.37,0.079
-                      rs7098825,0.34,0.0,0.078
-                      rs17115100,0.4,0.54,0.05

-     In this case you can directly use run MVMR.py (if you do not provide an LD-matrix) or if you provide an LD-matix in the format
+   Case 1.1 : In this case you can directly use run MVMR.py (If you do not provide an LD-matrix).

-                      1.0,0.9,0.8
-                      0.9,1.0,0.7
-                      0.8,0.7,1.0
+   Case 1.2 : You can use MVMR_withoutLD.py (If you wish to provide your LD-matrix).

+Case 2: If you have the dataset from GTEx and wish to prepare the datasets to run the analysis.

+In this scenario:

 # 3. Data and Preparation